paolobenve/myphotoshare/README.md

 #### ffmpeg/avconv version

 Old `ffmpeg/avconv` could not be able to transcode some video.
-Be sure you have the last version installed
+Be sure you have the last version installed.

 #### Video date and time